Jānis Ilsters

 Jānis Ilsters (14 May 1851 – 5 May 1889) was a Latvian botanist autodidact, teacher, folklore collector and poet.
 Often cited as the "first Latvian botanist" as he has written the first textbook of botany in Latvian "Botany for common schools and self-study.
 Elementary course." ("Botānika tautskolām un pašmācībai.
 Elementārkurss.").
-He has published some works under the pseudonym "Daugavietis" (from latvian: "[a person] of Daugava").
+He has published some works under the pseudonym "Daugavietis" (from Latvian: "[a person] of Daugava").

 Ilsters is known for his contribution in the development of botanical terminology in Latvian, introducing such terms as "suga" (species) and "valsts" (kingdom), as well as finding and documenting around 500 Latvian names of plant species.
 His herbarium contains 1300 leaves, which now reside in the Latvian Museum of Natural History and Botanical and mycological collection of University of Latvia.

 Life

 Early life

-Ilsters was born in Gretes house, Vestiena parish, nowadays belonging to Madona municipality, on May 14, 1851 as the second child in the family having a total number of seven sibilings, namely sisters Anna, Karlīne and Ede, and brothers Atis, Kārlis and Viļums.
+Ilsters was born in Gretes house, Vestiena parish, nowadays belonging to Madona municipality, on May 14, 1851 as the second child in the family having a total number of seven siblings, namely sisters Anna, Karlīne and Ede, and brothers Atis, Kārlis and Viļums.
 It is known that Viļums' daughter Tekla Ilstere (1904–1983) was a composer and a choir conductor.

 He was educated at the Lutheran school of Ērgļi parish during the period 1864–1868.
 In 1871, Ilsters completed his exam in Cēsis, qualifying him as a "parish-schoolteacher".
 Other necessary knowledge Ilsters gained by self-study.